mpapazog/meraki-python/README.md

 Files contained in this repository:

-**Installing Python on Windows.txt** General info for installing Python 3 on Windows
+**Installing Python on Windows.txt:** General info for installing Python 3 on Windows

 **copymxvlans.py:** This script can be used to export MX VLAN configuration of a source org to a file and import it to a destination org.
 The script will look for the exact same network names as they were in the source org.
 Use copynetworks.py and movedevices.py to migrate networks and devices if needed.